hattas/ncaa-bracket-predictor/README.md

 - use `git reset --hard` to discard local changes so you can pull from github without conflicts

-- use `git log --pretty=oneline --abbrev-commit` to show condensed commit history
+- use `git log --oneline` to show condensed commit history